Don’t Hesitate Make An Appointment With Us Today!

 - Closed, full fractures are injuries where the bone has noticeably broken (often from a single traumatic injury, rather than overuse) and may be out of alignment, but not so much that it has broken the skin.

 It is critical that a fracture in the foot heals in its original position to reduce long-term problems.
 If the bones in a joint move more than 1mm, it will create arthritis down the road.
 Because of this, even broken toes should be treated properly by a podiatrist.

-- Dislocations.
-This is when a joint separates instead of the bone breaking.
-This is apparent when the foot is pointing north and a toe is point east.
-Sometimes a broken bone has less complications and quicker healing time than when there is a lot of soft tissue damage.
+- Dislocations are when joints separate (instead of the bone breaking).
+This is apparent when the foot is pointing north, and a toe is point east.
+Sometimes a broken bone has fewer complications and quicker healing time than when there is a lot of soft tissue damage.

 The ankle is probably the most common location for a broken bone in the lower limbs, but just about any bone is susceptible, including your toes, forefoot (also known as metatarsal fractures), midfoot (also known as Lisfranc fractures), and even your heel.

 Some breaks will be obvious, but others might not be.
 A hairline crack or stress fracture may feel like a moderate-level pain, while a broken ankle may masquerade as a bad sprain.